istio/istio.io/content/en/docs/reference/config/analysis/ist0160/index.md

 1. There are multiple Telemetry resources within the same namespace.

-1. These Telemetry resources do not define any workload selectors.
+1. These Telemetry resources do not define any workload selector.

 To resolve this issue, review the conflicting Telemetry resources and define appropriate workload selectors for each of them.
 By specifying workload selectors, you can ensure that each Telemetry resource is applied to the intended set of pods, avoiding potential conflicts and ambiguity in telemetry configurations.